ternaustralia/terndata.flux/README.md

 This is a Python package for working with TERN flux data.
 It provides API methods to explore and access flux datasets from the TERN THREDDS/DAP server (i.e. dap.tern.org.au).

 ### Build
-Buid the package wheel locally:
+Buid the package wheel locally (docker required):

     make build